ihsn/sdcAppDocs/setup.rst

 Based on the analysis of the disclosure scenarios (see ), the user needs can make the variable selection in *sdcApp* and set some other parameters in order to define the so-called SDC problem.
-Once the data is loaded and prepared, the tab *Microdata* shows a variable selection matrix in the main panel.
-The right sidebar shows several parameter settings and allows to have a quck summary view of each of the variables in the loaded dataset.
+Once the data is loaded and prepared, the tab *Anonymize* shows a variable selection matrix in the main panel.
+The right sidebar shows several parameter settings and allows to have a quick summary view of each of the variables in the loaded dataset.

 Variable selection